loganwoudstra/netflix-index/README.md

 | Canada           | 12.1 |

 ### 2. Cleaning the Data
 Luckily, the CSV file was already very clean.
-There were no missing values, no incorrect data types, nor any misentered values.
-However, the dataset used an ampersand(&) in country names such as 'Bosnia & Herzegovina'.
+There were no missing values, no incorrect data types, nor any formatting issues.
+However, the dataset uses an ampersand(&) in country names such as 'Bosnia & Herzegovina'.
 However, the API's I will be using use the actual word 'and'.
 This easy change was the only cleaning that needed to be preformed on the data.

 | Country        | USD Price          |
 |:-------------|:------------------|